ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 Many of the hurdles and time that migration of a virtual machine (VM) or group of VMs takes are because parts of the application environment need to be modified.
 Also, the design of those changes and the scheduling of the downtime that is needed to make those changes can be complicated.
 After these changes are made, the migration becomes difficult to revert, further adding to analysis paralysis.
 Trying to capture all aspects of the migration, coordinating across teams, and changing key stake holders can delay the project.

 HCX allows for cross vSphere instance migration of a VM or group of VMs that represent a partial or complete composite application, without any modifications to the application.
 Therefore, backing out of a migration means moving the VMs back or restretching the networks.
-As a result, there's no need for a large part of migration planning and some parallelism in the planning process might occur.
-After selecting the applications to move and creating a high-level network design, the applications can begin migration with minimal configuration on the cloud instance while the final network connectivity and design is worked out.
+As a result, you do not need a large part of migration planning and some parallelism in the planning process might occur.
+After you select the applications to move and create a high-level network design, the applications can begin migration with minimal configuration on the cloud instance while the final network connectivity and design is worked out.

 ## Stretched networks
 {: #hcxclient-planning-stretched-net}

-The network stretch components of the HCX fleet are very stable.
-At one particular customer with greater than 20 VLANs that are stretched into the {{site.data.keyword.cloud}} across 1 Gbps WAN shared with other traffic and HCX migration tunnels, there are no application issues attributed to the network.
+The network stretch components of the HCX fleet are stable.
+One customer has greater than 20 VLANs that are stretched into the {{site.data.keyword.cloud}} across 1 Gbps WAN shared with other traffic and HCX migration tunnels.
+This configuration does not have any application issues that are attributed to the network.
 The network links are up for greater than 6 months in this way.

 More stretched networks were added and removed without issue.
 Picking an {{site.data.keyword.cloud_notm}} data center that is close (<6 ms latency for this particular customer) also plays into network stability of stretched networking.
-Leaving the stretched networks up long term, should not be a negative factor in your design given you have enough bandwidth and low enough latency for your applications.
+Leaving the stretched networks up long term, is not a negative factor in your design given you have enough bandwidth and low enough latency for your applications.

 ## Migration lifecycle
 {: #hcxclient-planning-mig-lifecycle}